FaserF/hassio-addons/pterodactyl-panel/README.md

 If you need a self-signed certificate, have a look at my openssl addon: <https://github.com/FaserF/hassio-addons/tree/master/openssl>

 **Note**: _The files MUST be stored in `/ssl/`, which is the default_

+### Option: `reset_database`

+Enables it to reset the database files for pterodactyl.
+Please not this action can not be undone!
+Use it with care.

 ## Ingress